OpenFLUID/openfluid/doc/contents/dev_createsim.md

 ## Creation of a simulator using OpenFLUID-DevStudio {#dev_createsim_ds}

-The OpenFLUID-DevStudio application is made of a main toolbar located on top, a file navigator on the left side and a file editor on the right side.
+The OpenFLUID-DevStudio application is made of a main toolbar located on left, a file navigator on the left side and a file editor on the right side.

 @image html screenshot_devstudio_overview.png "Screenshot of OpenFLUID-DevStudio workspace"